 A credit freeze also restricts access to your credit report and prevents any creditors from reviewing it.
 Again, this, in effect, prevents anyone from opening credit in your name because lenders virtually always check a report and score before approving a line of credit.
 Credit security freezes are regulated by the Federal Trade Commission.

 Unlike credit locks, credit freezes are offered for free from every credit reporting agency.
-Federal law requires they come at $0 cost.
+Federal law requires that they come at $0 cost.
 It also requires credit reporting agencies to activate freezes within 24 hours of a phone or online request and to lift the freeze within an hour of an online request to do so.
-Often, the credit reporting agencies will act even more quickly to lift a freeze, doing so instantly if you turn the freeze off or on in your online account.
+Often, the credit reporting agencies will act even more quickly to lift a freeze instantly if you turn the freeze off or on in your online account.

 Typically, when you freeze your credit, you will be provided with a special PIN or code to unfreeze it.
-If you cannot provide this when you attempt to unfreeze your credit, then your report may remain frozen and access will remain limited.
+If you cannot provide this when you attempt to unfreeze your credit, then your report may remain frozen, and access will remain limited.

 How to start a credit freeze